Roberto121c/Roberto_Calzadilla_Projects/README.md

 ### Project overview
 - We need to know which factors influence to give a loan
 - We also need to look for any opportunity to increase the bank's assets.
-- It was found that apart from income, family size is an important factor.
+- It was found that apart from income, family size is an important factor to give loans.
 - The libraries used were pandas, numpy, matplotlib, seaborn and scipy.

 You can access to it **[HERE](https://roberto121c.github.io/Bank_loans_analysis/)**